baxtrax/Feature-Visualization-UI/README.md

 A Feature Visualization (FV) generator UI.
 Utilizes the Gradio web framework in conjunction with the [Lucent](https://github.com/greentfrapp/lucent) (Pytorch [Lucid](https://github.com/tensorflow/lucid) framework.
 Aimed to help others through experiential learning, allowing them to explore different input parameters and settings and quickly see their effects.

-Concepts that are used in the FV generation process such as [Channel Decorrelation and Spatial Decorelation](https://distill.pub/2017/feature-visualization/#d-footnote-8:~:text=the%20training%20data.-,Preconditioning%20and%20Parameterization,-In%20the%20previous) are discussed in the Google Brain Feature Visualization article ([Olah, et al.](https://distill.pub/2017/feature-visualization/))
+Concepts that are used in the FV generation process such as [Channel Decorrelation and Spatial Decorelation](https://distill.pub/2017/feature-visualization/#d-footnote-8:~:text=the%20training%20data.-,Preconditioning%20and%20Parameterization,-In%20the%20previous) are discussed in the Google Brain Feature Visualization article ([Olah, et al.](https://distill.pub/2017/feature-visualization/)).
+More can information can be found by searching through recent Explainable Artifical Intelligence (XAI) papers.

 Tested layers are Conv2D (Convolutional Layer) and Linear layers.
 Feel free to experiment, I can not guarantee that they will optimize correctly.